 The purpose of the World Service Conference is to provide a forum where the issues and policies affecting all S-Anon and S-Ateen groups can be discussed and informed decisions can be made with all members of the fellowship being represented.
 The WSC is currently held annually on the Friday morning or afternoon prior to the beginning of the January SA/S-Anon International Convention.

 It was proposed and adopted at the first WSC in January, 2004, that for purposes of representation at the WSC, North America would be organized by “Areas,” with each Area entitled to send one Delegate to the annual WSC.
-There are presently 55 Areas.
-Each Area covers one of the 50 states (except California, which has two Areas—North and South), two areas in Canada (Central/Eastern, Western), Phone Meetings and the Online Progress Meeting.
+There are presently 56 Areas.
+Each Area covers one of the 50 states (except California, which has two Areas—North and South), three areas in Canada (Central, Eastern, Western), Phone Meetings and the Online Progress Meeting.

 The Area Delegate (AD) may be elected by any means the group or groups in the Area decide.
 The most qualified candidate is an S-Anon member with several years of recovery and service experience, who has a working knowledge of the Twelve Traditions and Concepts of S-Anon and is familiar with the S-Anon/S-Ateen Service Manual.
 Some areas have established their own suggested qualifications and a full description of the duties of their Area Delegate.